KonSola5/jstris-extras/README.md

 - Better NEXT queue, which centers and distributes equally any polyomino, not just tetrominoes!
 - New configuration UI that allows you to find your desired customization settings more quickly!

+In progress:
+- New sound events (like T-spin being detected after a rotation, garbage being received, garbage being added to field)<br>
+Currently implemented the T-spin being detected after a rotation.

 TODO:
 - Stats on sides of the board instead of the bottom,
 - Ability to have a stat in the center of the board, just like in TETR.IO,